Some posts contain compensated links. Please read this disclaimer for more info.

 Tesla was the dreamer who tried to make the stuff of science fiction into reality.

-He thought up the induction motor whilst watching the sun set in Budapest.
-He thought up technology for radar, X-rays (he was a friend of Roentgen who did develop X rays), the MRI (whose magnetic fields are measured in Tesla Units), a particle beam “death ray” and radio astronomy.
+He thought up the induction motor while watching the sun set in Budapest.
+He thought up technology for radar, X-rays (he was a friend of Roentgen who did develop X rays), the MRI (whose magnetic fields are measured in Tesla Units), a particle beam “death ray,” and radio astronomy.

 He was the genius whose alternating current system ultimately won out over Edison and gave us the ability to have electricity in every room in every house in every city.